mfidino/mfidino.github.io/blog/_posts/2021-9-10-autologistic_multistate_occupancy.md

 ## An autologistic multistate occupancy model that uses the logit link

-All autologistic multistate models are require two components:
+All autologistic multistate occupancy models require two components:

 1. A TPM for the latent state model
 2. A detection probability matrix for the data model

-However, like I demonstrated in the last post on multistate models, there are different ways you can specify the probabilities for the latent state.
-What I did not tell you however, is that the way you write the latent state probabilities actually has an influence on what link function you will use to convert linear predictors to probabilities.
+However, like I demonstrated in the last post on multistate models, there are different ways you can specify the probabilities for each row vector of the latent state TPM.
+What I did not tell you however, is that the way you write the latent state probabilities has an influence on what link function you will use to convert your linear predictors to probabilities.
 For this model, let's assume there is no temporal variation in occupancy (i.e., no temporal covariates), and let the latent state TPM, <span>$$\boldsymbol{\psi_{s}}$$</span>, be:

 $$
 \boldsymbol{\psi_{s}} =